rubencaro/gitbeats/README.md

 ## Development

-`npm install` to get dependencies.
+`npm install && bower install` to get dependencies.

-`brunch watch --server` to get an autoupdated static preview on development.
+`npm run dev` to get an autoupdated static preview on development.

-`brunch build --production` and push the results to the `gh-pages` branch to publish [here](http://rubencaro.github.io/gitbeats).
+`npm run build` and push the results to the `gh-pages` branch to publish [here](http://rubencaro.github.io/gitbeats).